 Not so long ago, I had a colleague tell me, “It’s all about the collaboration and communication when you work at TCEA.”
 So true!
-The three tools below, plus a Diana Benner bonus app, are part of my work lifeline.
+The two tools below, plus a Diana Benner bonus app, are part of my work lifeline.
 Each receives a number one ranking in my book.

 Google Docs is certainly not the new kid on the block, but Google Docs is the NUMBER ONE tool.
 In both your personal and professional world, this is a great tool for collaborating and communicating.
 You can plan a wedding, a picnic, or a family reunion without the confusion about which email is the most up-to-date.
 Google Docs can also make a great tool to divide and conquer at a convention, take notes at a faculty meeting, or tackle lesson planning with colleagues.